vasnesterov/HadwigerNelson/README.md

 ## Description

 This repository contains a formalized theorem stating that the plane cannot be colored such that no two points at distance 1 from each other have the same color.
-Specifically, we verify that the 510-vertex graph constructed by Marijn Heule is not 4-colorable.
+Specifically, we verify that the 510-vertex graph constructed by Marjin Heule is not 4-colorable.

 ## Installation